solana-foundation/developer-content/docs/toolkit/projects/solana-program.md

   information on the Anchor framework, read the [Anchor book](https://www.anchor-lang.com/).

+### Anchor framework

-For **anchor rust development**, chose Anchor when asked which program framework to use.
-This will create a basic anchor counter program with the following project structure for your program:
+For **Anchor rust development**, chose Anchor when asked which program framework to use.
+This will create a basic Anchor counter program with the following project structure for your program:

 ```shell